 This international degree programme focuses on human thinking, artificial thinking (computers, robots) and behaviour in social systems (e.g. group behaviour).
-You will study the underlying processes in order to predict or simulate behaviour.
+You will study the underlying processes in order to predict or simulate intelligent behaviour.

 How humans learn new tasks